In this guide we walk you through how to bake with olive oil and why you should make the switch over to this super healthy cooking fat!

 How To Choose A Good Baking Olive Oil

-In order to choose the best baking olive oil, it’s important to understand how different olive oils are produced and why the price points are so vast.
+In order to choose the best baking olive oil, it’s important to understand, the different grades, how its produced , and why the price points are so vast.

-Extra virgin olive oil has the strongest flavor and is the most expensive option.
+Extra virgin olive oil is the highest quality, has the strongest flavor, and is the most expensive option.
 When paired properly it brings dessert to the next level.

-Choose an extra virgin olive oil for baking based on the type of food you’re baking.
+Choose an EVOO for baking based on the type of food you’re baking.

 Regular olive oil has the most neutral flavor and is the least expensive option.
 It works well as a general option and can replace corn/soy oil when baking.